mietek/pol/README.md

 -   I follow the chain of links starting at the waiter's link field until I find a 0 link; I place my number there, 0 my link field, and relinquish control.

-When I'm through with a facility (UNQUE):
+When I'm through with a facility (UNQUEUE):

 -   IF no one's waiting, I 0 the owner field, and exit.
 -   If someone's waiting, I move his number to the owner field, move his link field to the waiter field, mark him ready, and exit.

 The whole procedure is simple and efficient.
 It handles a lot of potential problems in a reasonable and effective way.
-Several comments: The ques will probably be very short.
+Several comments: The queues will probably be very short.
 In fact, facilities will usually be free, unless the computer is over-loaded.
-A user can not be in more than one que.
+A user can not be in more than one queue.
 However, a user can own more than one facility.
-Hence the need for a waiter field with each facility: a que must descend from each facility, and not from each owner; the two concepts are independent.
+Hence the need for a waiter field with each facility: a queue must descend from each facility, and not from each owner; the two concepts are independent.
 You must add to the error routine a loop to release any facilities held by the current user.
-Since a user needs to know his own number in order to que, this number must be stored in a field in his dictionary, and be set by the re-initialize routine.
+Since a user needs to know his own number in order to queue, this number must be stored in a field in his dictionary, and be set by the re-initialize routine.

 It's complicated, it's troublesome, and it's the price you must pay for multiple users.

 #### 7.2.1 Exclusive use of blocks

-To gain exclusive use of a block, with the exception of block 1, best handled as an exception, set aside some facility que-words for this purpose.
+To gain exclusive use of a block, with the exception of block 1, best handled as an exception, set aside some facility queue-words for this purpose.
 Find a free one and store the block number it represents somewhere, then treat that block like any other facility.
-When the last waiter releases the block, release the facility que-word for re-use.
+When the last waiter releases the block, release the facility queue-word for re-use.
 Notice that this technique has no effect upon the block itself.
 It may be resident in core, or not.
 Anyone may read or write it.
 However, no one else may have exclusive use of it.
 If all users cooperate to request exclusive use when the should, it works perfectly - with no extra cost to ordinary reads/writes.
 Actually, exclusive use of a block is necessary only under exceptional circumstances.
 Block 1 is an example of such: The block may not be used by anyone else until another block has been read, and the available space up-dated.

 ### 7.3 Private dictionaries